RaceMOP: Mapless Online Path Planning for Multi-Agent Autonomous Racing using Residual Policy Learning: Related Work

 \subsubsection{Learning-based Mapless Methods}

 Loiacono et al. \cite{loiacono2010learning} present a controller for overtaking maneuvers in TORCS learned by reinforcement learning.
 While Fuchs et al. \cite{fuchs2021super} show that \gls*{drl} is capable of achieving superhuman performance in Gran Turismo by developing a mapless \gls*{drl} controller, their model is limited to time-trial races without opponents.
 Song et al. \cite{song2021autonomous} show that curriculum \gls{drl} is needed to learn overtaking maneuvers from LiDAR.
 However, their agent observes the angle and curvature of the track's centerline, and their method comes at the cost of a hand-crafted training scheme with additional hyperparameters.
-Moving the focus to the F1TENTH cars, Zhang and Loidl \cite{zhang2023f1tenth} present an over-taking algorithm using behavior cloning with a \gls*{rnn} based driving policy that has access to the opponent's true state.
+Moving the focus to the F1TENTH cars, Zhang and Loidl \cite{zhang2023f1tenth} present an over-taking algorithm using behavior cloning and \gls*{rnn} but with access to the opponent's true state.
 Evans et al. \cite{evans2021learning} introduce an \gls*{rpl} approach for collision avoidance of static objects.
-A multi-team racing scenario is discussed in \cite{werner2023dynamic}.
+A multi-team racing scenario is discussed by Werner et al. \cite{werner2023dynamic}.
 Their simulator merges an analytic model with a data-driven dynamic model to be used in the real world with a hierarchical policy structure.
 Schwarting et al. \cite{schwarting2021deep} learn a world model in latent space to imagine self-play that reduces sample generation in a multi-agent \gls*{drl} training scheme.
 The work of Kalaria et al. \cite{kalaria2023towards} proposes curriculum learning to utilize a control barrier function that is gradually removed during training to not comprise the final performance.